Ramgarhia Bunga: Architecture

 Ramgarhia Bunga consists of three flat-roofed ranges, each of two principal storeys, arranged round three sides of a courtyard and is constructed almost of small burnt bricks (Nanakshahi) set in lime and mud mortar.
 The colonnade and the triple arches are of red sandstone.
 The undersides of the vaults and all the walls were finished internally and externally with lime plaster and lime wash, much of it decorative with arches.
 Lower levels are approached by two flights of steps, one from outside and the other from within the courtyard.

+The rebuilt top domes of the two burj watchtowers do not resemble the originals due to the differences in material uses, with the original domes consisting of Nanakshahi bricks.

 Ramgarhia misl

 Ramgarhia misl chief Jassa Singh Ramgarhia was a brave Sikh leader.
 He had redesigned a mud fortress Ram Rauni in 1748 about a mile from Golden Temple which was used to house and keep soldiers.
 The place was named so in honour of fourth Sikh Guru Shri Guru Ram Das Ji, who have founded the Amritsar city.
 The place was later known as Quila Ramgarh due to its fortification by Jassa Singh Ramgarhia.
 The Ramgarhia Misl derives its name from this place which literally means Custodians of the Castle of God.
 The Quila Ramgarh has already lost its very existence and its location is adjacent to Gurudwara Sri Ramsar Sahib and Guru Ramdas Khalsa Senior Secondary School on Ramsar Road, Amritsar.

 Ramgarhia bunga remains a symbol of the Ramgarhia Sikh community's identity, their historic sacrifices and contribution to defending the Golden Temple over the centuries.